Tigran Petrosian: Playing style

 A number of illustrative metaphors have been used to describe Petrosian's style of play.
 Harold C. Schonberg said that "playing him was like trying to put handcuffs on an eel.
 There was nothing to grip."
 He has been described as a centipede lurking in the dark, a tiger looking for the opportunity to pounce, a python who slowly squeezes his victims to death, and as a crocodile who waits for hours to make a decisive strike.
 Boris Spassky, who succeeded Petrosian as World Chess Champion, described his style of play thus: "Petrosian reminds me of a hedgehog.
 Just when you think you have caught him, he puts out his quills."

 Petrosian's style of play, although highly successful for avoiding defeats, was criticized as being dull.
 Chess enthusiasts saw his "ultraconservative" style as an unwelcome contrast to the popular image of Soviet chess as "daring" and "indomitable".
 His 1971 Candidates Tournament match with Viktor Korchnoi featured so many monotonous draws that the Russian press began to complain.
 However, Svetozar Gligorić described Petrosian as being "very impressive in his incomparable ability to foresee danger on the board and to avoid any risk of defeat."
 Petrosian responded to his criticisms by saying: "They say my games should be more 'interesting'.
 I could be more 'interesting'—and also lose."

 Another consequence of Petrosian's style of play was that he did not score many victories, which in turn meant he seldom won tournaments even though he often finished second or third.
 However, his style was extremely effective in matches.

 Petrosian could also occasionally play in an attacking, sacrificial style.
 In his 1966 match with Spassky, he won Game 7 and Game 10 this way.
-Boris Spassky subsequently stated: "It is to Petrosian's advantage that his opponents never know when he is suddenly going to play like Mikhail Tal."
+Spassky subsequently stated: "It is to Petrosian's advantage that his opponents never know when he is suddenly going to play like Mikhail Tal."
 (Tal was known as the most aggressive attacker of his era.)